Construction of a Hiking Shoe [+Diagram]

-After explaining some of the main characteristics of hiking shoes in our last post, this time we’ll discuss the anatomy of a hiking shoe.
-Construction of hiking footwear depends on the components, materials, and technologies used.
+It’s important to understand the basic anatomy of a hiking shoe with its various parts and why they are important.
+Hiking footwear construction depends on the components, materials, and technologies used.
 Knowing more about these will help you become much more familiar with the world of hiking shoes and will help you choose the best fit for your feet.

 Anatomy of a hiking shoe